 No credit card’s security is appreciably better than any other.

-The best credit cards all offer strong security measures — so as long as you take proper precautions, you should be good to go.
+The best credit cards all offer strong security measures.
+As long as you take proper precautions, you should be good to go.

 Just remember, no security feature can substitute for user caution, vigilance, and frequent self-monitoring.